vermont42/RaceRunner/README.md

 **RaceRunner** requires API keys for Google Maps, Dark Sky, and PubNub in `Config.swift`.

-If you would like to build **RaceRunner** for yourself, follow these three easy steps.
+If you would like to build **RaceRunner** for yourself, follow these three easy steps:

 1. Clone the repo.
 2. Add API keys for Google Maps, Dark Sky, and PubNub to `Config.swift`.